 Some authors, especially in more advanced texts, take the conclusion of Theorem LTLC as the defining condition of a linear transformation.
 This has the appeal of being a single condition, rather than the two-part condition of Definition LT.
 (See Exercise LT.T20).

-Our next theorem says, informally, that it is enough to know how a linear transformation behaves for inputs from any basis of the domain, and all the other outputs are described by a linear combination of these few values.
-Again, the statement of the theorem, and its proof, are not remarkable, but the insight that goes along with it is very fundamental.
+Our next theorem says, informally, that it is enough to know how a linear transformation behaves for inputs from any basis of the domain, and all the other

 Theorem LTDB Linear Transformation Defined on a Basis